Can I get Sky fibre broadband?

 And there are caveats to both those options.

 Virgin Media absolutely does offer broadband without a phone line, but in what can only be described as an act of savage consumer mockery, only offers such deals at prices that equate to exactly what you’d pay if you did have a landline and were paying line rental.
-To this day we have no idea why Virgin Media would do this, but it does!
+To this day we have no idea why Virgin Media would do this, but it does.

 The second type of broadband-only deal requires you have a landline, though not necessarily from the provider offering the deal.
 Since most search for broadband-only deals because we want to get around paying for line rental somehow, this approach to broadband-only is about as useful as a parachute that opens on impact.
+It is also now likely to disappear as a result of the new rules on combining broadband and line rental into one fee.

 38Mb or 76Mb – How to choose which speed is right for you